Table of Contents

 How do you pay back a reverse mortgage?

 When the last surviving borrower on the reverse mortgage meets one of the qualifying events for repayment, the loan will become due.
 Qualifying events include death, selling the home, or not living in the home anymore.
-To pay back the loan, the lender may sell the home to repay the reverse mortgage.
+If the qualifying event is death, the lender will sell the home to repay the reverse mortgage.
 If it is something else, the borrower will pay the balance back.
 Borrowers can do so by selling the home and using the proceeds to repay the mortgage, using other sources of cash to repay it, or refinancing the amount.

 Why do people get reverse mortgages?